codingdojo-org/codingdojo.org/content/kata/GameOfLife.md

     ...**...
     ........

-The input format is similar to that in [KataMinesweeper](/kata/Minesweeper) , and is easily parsed in most languages.
+The input format is similar to that in [KataMinesweeper](/kata/Minesweeper), and is easily parsed in most languages.

+# Front End

+Make a beautiful IHM to render grid of any size in one page.

+# Suggested Test Cases
-**Suggested Test Cases** Make sure you have enough coverage of edge cases - where there are births and deaths at the edge of the grid.
+Make sure you have enough coverage of edge

+cases - where there are births and deaths at the edge of the grid.

-**Comments from those who are working on this Kata**
+# Comments from those who are working on this Kata

----

 One possible solution in Java:
 <https://github.com/fabricejeannet/kataGameOfLife>